Glossary of Terms

 - AKA: Sp

-- Spell-like abilities are magical abilities that work much like spells, except that they are not spells and so have no verbal, somatic, focus, or material components).
-They can replicate nearly any effect that a spell could produce, and typically require a standard action to activate.
+- Spell-like abilities are magical abilities that work much like Spells, except that Monsters get them.
+Spell-like abilities are assumed to require 'stuff' like a spell would, but to simplify things, they have no defined verbal, somatic, focus, or material components.
+At the GM's discretion, a given monster may or may not need to look for components, or they may be assumed to just have them.
+Spell-like Abilities can imitate nearly any effect that a spell could produce, and typically require a standard action to activate, which provokes an Attack of Opportunity.
 Refer to the ability's description for details.
+Most Monster Spell-like abilities are scaled to use Monster stats.

 - Spell-like abilities, like spells, immediately end when in an area without magic, such as an Antimagic Field (Sorcerer/Wizard Spell), and cannot be reactivated until the non-magical area is left, or the effect preventing magic is ended.
 Spell-like abilities are subject to Spell Resistance (SR), unless specifically noted otherwise in the ability's description.
 Just like spells, spell-like abilities provoke attacks of opportunity from threatening enemies unless the creature activating it makes a caster check to cast defensively (DC 10 + (spell level x 4)).